sofienkaabar/the-book-of-trading-strategies/README.md

-# the-book-of-more-back-tests
+👋 Hi, I’m @sofienkaabar
-Source Codes for the Book of More Back-tests
+👀 This will be the Book of Trading Strategies' repository 📫 You can reach me on LinkedIn if you wish to buy the PDF version